panchul/workspace/doc/Career.md

 Grokking system design: https://lnkd.in/dKBtGDDG

-It’s good to complete grokking, but in practice its a little too shallow for staff level.
+It's good to complete grokking, but in practice its a little too shallow for staff level.

 Watch all videos and take notes from this channel: https://lnkd.in/d32sycXJ